sergiokml/Sii.FirmarXmlDte/README.md

 # Firma digitalmente DTE`s

 This solution allows you to digitally sign DTE (Electronic Tax Documents) from Chile's [Servicio de Impuestos Internos (SII)](https://www.sii.cl/).
-It uses a CAF (Authorization Code File) to build the TED (Electronic Stamp) and sign it using a `.pfx` certificate retrieved from Azure Blob Storage.
+It uses a CAF (Folio Assignment Code) to build the TED (Electronic Stamp) and sign it using a `.pfx` certificate retrieved from Azure Blob Storage.

 It includes: